 Must be comfortable with the Linux command line and familiar with basic Linux commands.

 If you have registered for the Linux Basic for NGS Data Analysis or DoIT's Linux in a Day free course for UW Students, you are considered to meet the prerequisite.

 * There is a minimal set of software that should be installed on laptops BEFORE attending the workshop.
-Instructions will be provided to attendees prior to the workshop and can be found within the PDF document: GETTING PREPARED FOR CLASS
+Instructions will be provided to attendees prior to the workshop and can be found within the PDF document: Preparation for Linux-based worshop

 Fee: $190 / seat